Milwaukee County Zoo: North America

-A series of outdoor exhibits themed around the megafauna of the North American continent featuring the grizzly bear, Alaskan brown bear, American elk, trumpeter swan, harbor seal, prairie dog, American badger, and reindeer.
+A series of outdoor exhibits themed around the megafauna of the North American continent featuring grizzly bear, Alaskan brown bear, American elk, trumpeter swan, harbor seal, prairie dog, American badger, and reindeer.
 Many of these species like the reindeer and the grizzlys are displayed in predator-prey "panorama" exhibits, which make them appear to share the space via a hidden moat.